-The Securitisation Regulation (Regulation EU 2017/2402) (the "Securitisation Regulation") applies across the EU from 1 January 2019.
+The Securitisation Regulation (Regulation EU 2017/2402) (the "Securitisation Regulation") as may be amended, supplemented or replaced from time to time, applies across the EU from 1 January 2019.
 The Securitisation Regulation replaces the existing sector-specific approach to securitisation regulation with a new set of rules that apply to all European securitisations.
 UCITS such as the ICAV will be within scope of the Securitisation Regulation.
 Shareholders should be aware that there are material differences between the current EU risk retention requirements and the requirements which will apply under the Securitisation Regulation.